AlexisFearon/sailthru-smart-browser/readme.md

-# Sailthru Smart Browser Chrome Extension
+# Sailthru Smart Browser Chrome Extension Lite

 A quick URL-hopping extension for the Sailthru team.
 This extension adds navigation shortcuts (via a shorthand notation) for:

   - MY / SU
   - Zendesk
   - JIRA
-  - DB Query

 ## Version